matthew-brett/curious-git/curious_git.rst

 In the SAP story, you had to delete a snapshot directory manually, and reset the staging area directory to have the contents of the previous commit.
-In git, all we have to do is reset the current ``master`` branch bookmark to point to the previous commit.
+In git, all we have to do is reset the current ``main`` branch bookmark to point to the previous commit.
 By default, git will also reset the staging area for us.
 The command to move the branch bookmark is ``git reset``.